rShetty/pencil/resiliency-in-ds-2.md

 At GO-JEK, we limit the number of outgoing HTTP connections which a server can make.
 The number of allowed connections is considered a connection pool.

-<<Figure>>
+<< Figure >>

 Consider ‘A’ supports 2 API’s API1 and API2.
 API1 requires a request to ‘B’ and API2 requires a request to ‘C’.
 When we have a common connection pool, problems in ‘C’ can cause request handling threads to be blocked on ‘A’ utilizing all the resources of ‘A’, preventing requests meant for ‘B’ to be served/fulfilled.
 This means failures on API1 causes API2 to also fail.
 Creating separate connection pools to ‘B’ and ‘C’ can help prevent this.
 This is an example of categorized  resource allocation:

-Hystrix provides max concurrent requests setting  per backend.
-If we have 25 request handling threads, we can limit 10 connections to ‘C’, which means at most 10 connections can hang when ‘C’ has a slowdown/failiure.
+**Hystrix** provides max concurrent requests setting  per backend.
+If we have 25 request handling threads, we can limit 10 connections to ‘C’, which means at most 10 connections can hang when ‘C’ has a slowdown/failure.
 The other 15 can still be used to process requests for ‘B’.

 Bulkheading thus provides failure isolation across your services, hence building resiliency.

 ## Pattern[8] = Queuing